 For me, it’s been this way for as long as I can remember, but during one of my recent outdoor excursions, a new question crossed my mind: had my environment growing up seeded my affection for nature?
 Were the planets and star stickers stuck to my ceiling as a child the reason for my interest in the cosmos?
 Was my most-beloved stuffed animal, a gorilla, the impetus for my trip to Rwanda to photograph its real-life brothers?
 And, if so, could my photography have an impact on new lives welcomed into this world—and instill in them a love for nature, too?

 Well, I did a little research, and the answer is yes…and maybe.
-Either way, there’s at least three reasons nursery decor centered around wildlife and nature photography is a boon for babies—and their parents.
+Either way, there are at least three reasons nursery decor centered around wildlife and nature photography is a boon for babies—and their parents.

 Read on to learn more about how baby room decor can help you inspire a love for nature in your kid.